dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 </details>

 ## TODO
-- Kill player
+- kill player
-- Re-spawning
+- re-spawning
 - kill beasts
+- single responsibility concept on player
+- scroing
-- Detecting The End Of A Level
+- detecting The End Of A Level
-- Adding a help
+- adding a help

 <br><br><br>
 ![A cheerful cartoon crab, representing the Rust mascot Ferris, holding a sign that reads ‘Don’t be shellfish!
 Share